 Analysts Expect Oritani Financial Corp.
 (ORIT) to Announce $0.28 Earnings Per Share

-Oritani Financial (NASDAQ:ORIT) last released its quarterly earnings data on Monday, January 29th.
-The bank reported $0.29 earnings per share for the quarter, topping the consensus estimate of $0.27 by $0.02.
-Oritani Financial had a return on equity of 10.96% and a net margin of 26.13%.
-The business had revenue of $28.19 million during the quarter, compared to analysts’ expectations of $28.80 million. research analysts anticipate that Oritani Financial will post 1.08 EPS for the current fiscal year.

-ILLEGAL ACTIVITY WARNING: “Analysts Expect Oritani Financial Corp.
-(ORIT) to Announce $0.28 Earnings Per Share” was originally posted by Macon Daily and is the property of of Macon Daily.
-If you are reading this article on another publication, it was illegally copied and republished in violation of United States & international trademark and copyright law.
-The legal version of this article can be read at https://macondaily.com/2018/03/28/analysts-expect-oritani-financial-corp-orit-to-announce-0-28-earnings-per-share.html.
+ILLEGAL ACTIVITY WARNING: This news story was first posted by Macon Daily and is the property of of Macon Daily.
+If you are accessing this news story on another site, it was copied illegally and reposted in violation of United States and international trademark & copyright laws.
+The legal version of this news story can be read at https://macondaily.com/2018/04/03/analysts-expect-oritani-financial-corp-orit-to-announce-0-28-earnings-per-share-updated-updated.html.

 About Oritani Financial